-If you’re a parent, then you already know kids are highly energetic and playful.
-The good news is that so are Boxers!
+If you’re a parent, then you already know kids can be highly energetic and playful.
+It’s not a bad thing because so are Boxers!
 This makes them a perfect fit for each other.
 They’ll be able to match their energy.

 Keep in mind, Boxers may be a little stubborn to begin with.
 But if trained with persistence from puppy-hood, Boxers will learn to let their hair (or fur) down.
 And with children, they’re at their happiest, running around and causing trouble with them.

-If your Boxer grows up with your children, you can expect them to be their goofy self with the kids.
+If your Boxer grows up with your children, you can expect them to be their goofy selves with the kids.
 It’s all part of their charm and why so many thousands of happy owners bring home a Boxer every year.

 Boxers are unusually very patient dogs which means they will likely tolerate when kids do something which might irritate other dogs.
 That’s not to say children should rough up the dogs, but in case something happens, they likely won’t get angry.

 These dogs will let the kids have the upper hand, so to say.
-For this reason, some have called them great “nanny dogs.”
+For this reason, many owners have called them great “nanny dogs.”
 While we never suggest literally having your Boxer babysit your kids, they’re a great second pair of eyes.

 One owner tells us about her patient Boxer, saying:

-Lucy (my Boxer) is sooo patient with the kids.
+Lucy is sooo patient with the kids.
 She’ll lie down and let my 3 year old touch her face.
-It looks super annoying, but she’s fine with it…but only with the kid.
+It looks very annoying, but she’s fine with it…but only with the kid.– Luceboxer1 (Boxer Dog Forums)

-Although they’re relatively patient and affectionate dogs when it comes to your kids.
-But at the end of day, they are still animals at the end of the day.
-Never let a young child play with a Boxer (or any dog) unsupervised.
+There’s no doubt that Boxers are patient and affectionate dogs when it comes to your kids.
+But at the end of day, they are still animals.
+Never let a young child play with a Boxer (or any dog for that matter) unsupervised.